High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Results

-with the choices of coefficients $\beta^\pm\/$ in \eqref{eq:betas}.
-The solution domain $\Omega\/$ is the unit disk, with boundary $\partial \Omega\/$ represented by the zero contour of

-The discontinuity interface $\Gamma\/$ is defined as the zero contour of $\phi\/$ in \eqref{eq:ls-star}, with parameters $r_0=0.5\/$ and $\delta=0.1\/$.
-Figure~\ref{fig:ex3-solution}(a) shows the solution domain $\Omega\/$, and the interface $\Gamma\/$, immersed in a regular Cartesian discretization of a square computational domain $\mathcal{B}\/$.
-Finally, we consider the following two situations for the coefficients $\beta^\pm\/$
+In this example, the solution domain is the unit disk, while the discontinuity interface is defined by \eqref{eq:star} with parameters $\delta=0.1\/$ and $r_0=0.5\/$.
+Figure~\ref{fig:ex3:grid} shows the solution domain and the interface immersed in a regular Cartesian grid.
+In this domain, we solve the interior Dirichlet and Neumann Poisson problems associated with the exact solution

-As pointed out in~\S\ref{sub:problem:poorcond} (see appendix~\ref{ap:poorcond} for technical details), case (ii) yields a poorly conditioned problem.
-A straightforward application of the solution algorithm converges at the expected rate, but with a prefactor in the error that grows with the ratio $\beta^-/\beta^+\/$.
-To overcome this problem, we use the simple fix proposed in appendix~\ref{ap:poorcond}.
-This requires enforcing an integral constraint that the solution is known to satisfy, which depends only on the problem's data.
-We select the mean value of the potential $\rho\/$ in the integral equation \eqref{eq:wbie-d}, which for the current problem is given by

-Note that this value can be computed from the mean value of $b\/$ over $\Gamma\/$, and the mean value of $f^-\/$ in $\Omega^-\/$.
-We call the solution obtained using this technique the ``corrected solution.'' \com{\\}{QUESTION \#4 for Alex.}{In the paragraph above you had before, for the error: ``however with a constant that is proportional to the ratio $\beta^-/\beta^+\/$. \textbf{How do you know that it is proportional} and not, say, $\propto R^{1.04}\,\ln(R)\/$?}

-The solution using \eqref{eq:betas}(i), and the corrected solution using \eqref{eq:betas}(ii) are visually indistinguishable.
-Figure~\ref{fig:ex3-solution}(b) shows a plot of the solution, using \eqref{eq:betas}(i), in a refined grid.
-The convergence of the method is displayed in figure~\ref{fig:ex3-convergence} for both cases, (i) and (ii), using the $L_{\infty}\/$ and $L_2\/$ norms.
-As expected, see~\eqref{eq:solution:accuracy}, the convergence is \trd\ order.
-Figure~\ref{fig:ex3-convergence}(ii) includes the results for calculations done with, and without, the constraint in (\ref{eq:ex3-constraint}) --- the corrected results are shown using solid lines.
-Notice that, while the convergence is \trd\ order for both the corrected and the uncorrected calculations, the errors for the corrected case have roughly the same size as those for the case using \eqref{eq:betas}(i), while the errors for the uncorrected case are, approximately, $10^6\/$ times bigger.
-This number is directly related to the condition number of boundary integral equation being solved, which in turn is related to the ratio between the $\beta^\pm\/$ coefficients --- see~\S\ref{sub:problem:poorcond} and appendix~\ref{ap:poorcond}.